-This Ideas Lab will take place at a location to be determined, in the vicinity of NSF headquarters in Northern Virginia from Monday, 25th February to Friday, 1st March, 2019.
+This Ideas Lab will take place in person at a location to be determined, in the vicinity of NSF headquarters in Northern Virginia from June 13 - 17, 2022.
 The environment will encourage free and open-minded thinking, which are vital for the success of such an event.
 Additional information about the venue and meeting logistics will be provided to the selected participants.
-It should be noted that all travel to the Ideas Lab, accommodation, refreshments, breakfast, lunch and dinner costs will be covered by NSF.
+All travel to the Ideas Lab, accommodation, refreshments, breakfast, lunch and dinner costs will be covered by NSF.
 However, all incidental costs incurred while at the event will be borne by the participant.